Citizenship ceremonies

 Each citizenship ceremony will start with a traditional Welcome to Country performed by a Wurundjeri Woi-wurrung Elder.
 The order of proceedings will include an Aboriginal and Torres Strait Islander speaker who will share their personal story and reflections.
 A plant native to the area will be gifted to each new citizen by the Wurundjeri Woi-wurrung Elder in attendance on the day.

-What do I need to bring?
+What do I need to bring to a citizenship ceremony?

 You will not be able to participate in the ceremony and obtain citizenship on the day if you are not able to produce the appropriate identification as follows: